Pentax Espio 140V Camera Review

 Pentax Espio 140V’s versatility — can you take it everywhere you go?

-Realistically speaking, this camera has about 7 stops of good, workable exposure range.
+Realistically speaking, this camera has about seven stops of good, workable exposure range.
 In daylight with ISO 400 film, this means you can take it into the shade, but nothing as dark as a thick forest or covered indoors with little outdoor light.
 Similarly, you won’t be able to take your sensitive ISO 3200 film into the daylight without over-exposing at least some of your images.
-That is if you are like me and prefer not to use 140V’s onboard flash.
+That is, if you are like me and prefer not to use 140V’s onboard flash.

 With flash, you’ll be able to shoot 140V in the dusk, though you should keep in mind that its viewfinder is rather small and isn’t very suitable for really dark settings.